 The drawback of GPUs may be its alignment with the ML software operations.
 The hardware should always compensate for the software.
-Cloud service providers (TensorFlow, for example) and GPU manufacturers (Nvidia, AMD) are changing to compensate with the ML needs.
+Cloud service providers (Google Cloud and Amazon AWS, for example) and GPU manufacturers (Nvidia, AMD) are changing to compensate with the ML needs.
 However, the aggressive push towards better servers for data storage, and algorithms for faster processing, will always be present.

 There will always be a strong argument for feasibility among GPUs and CPUs.
 Contrastingly, the truth is, processor and chipset manufacturers such as Intel and AMD, couple GPU and CPU for optimal RAM management in devices.
 In the field of AI, the previous fact may not hold good mainly due to performance issues.
 In the end, performance and speed is all that matters.